bibanon/bibanon/Books/Anarchist-Cookbook/Explosives/Switches/Clothespin-Switch.md

-Clothespin Switch                           by the Jolly Roger
+_by the Jolly Roger_

 A spring type clothespin is used to make a circuit closing switch to actuate explosive charges, mines, booby traps, and alarm systems.

 Material Required:
 -----------------

-Spring type clothespin
+* Spring type clothespin
-Sold copper wire -- 1/16 in.
+* Sold copper wire -- 1/16 in.
 (2 mm) in diameter
-Strong string on wire
+* Strong string on wire
-Flat piece of wood (roughly 1/8 x 1" x 2")
+* Flat piece of wood (roughly 1/8 x 1" x 2")
-Knife
+* Knife

 Procedure:
 ---------

-1) Strip four in.
+1. Strip four in.
 (10 cm) of insulation from the ends of 2 solid copper wires.
 Scrape the copper wires with pocket knife until the metal is shiny.
-2) Wind one scraped wire tightly on jaw of the clothespin, and the other wire on the other jaw.
+2. Wind one scraped wire tightly on jaw of the clothespin, and the other wire on the other jaw.
-3) Make a hole in one end of the flat piece of wood using a knife, heated nail or drill.
+3. Make a hole in one end of the flat piece of wood using a knife, heated nail or drill.
-4) Tie strong string or wire through the hole.
+4. Tie strong string or wire through the hole.
-5) Place flat piece of wood between the jaws of the clothespin switch.
+5. Place flat piece of wood between the jaws of the clothespin switch.

 Basic Firing Circuit:
 --------------------